Jaibroo/cse15l-lab-reports/labreport2.md

 ![Image](bnnt5.png)

-* You would erase the previous statemet `this is the first example using strings` and change it to `2nd example using numbers 100` after the `add-message/?s=` which should then concatenate onto a new line under the previous statement and displayed on the screen as shown below:
+* You would erase the previous statemet `This is the first example using strings` and change it to `2nd example using numbers 100` after the `add-message/?s=` which should then concatenate onto a new line under the previous statement and displayed on the screen as shown below:

 ```
 /add-message?s=2nd example using numbers 100